-A Cork-born soldier in the British army was killed during a live fire exercise in Wales last year.
+An inquest has found that a Cork-born soldier in the British army, who was shot during a live fire excercise last year, was unlawfully killed.

-Michael Maguire, 21, was hit in the temple by a single machine gun bullet probably fired from 1km away.
+Michael Maguire, 20, was hit in the temple by a single machine gun bullet fired by a fellow soldier during a training exercise.

-He was airlifted to hospital in Cardiff but was pronounced dead within 30 minutes of his arrival.
+He was urgently airlifted to hospital in Cardiff where he was pronounced dead within 30 minutes of his arrival.

 His family paid tribute to him in a statement read out after the verdict today.

 "Mike was a dearly loved son and brother, and he is much missed by us, his family, and everyone who knew him.